topscoder/subgomain/README.md

 #### Optional
 - `-fingerprints <url-to-fingerprints-json>` (optional): Specifies the URL or disk path to the JSON file containing fingerprints for identifying vulnerabilities.
 Optional.
 Defaults to a predefined URL.
+- `-resolvers <url>` (optional): Specifies the URL to the TXT file containing DNS servers (resolvers) to be used.
+Optional.
+Defaults to a predefined URL.
 - `-threads <number-of-threads>` (optional, default 5): Specifies the number of concurrent threads to use for domain checking.
 Optional.
 Defaults to the number of logical CPUs.
 - `-timeout <seconds>` (optional, default 2): Specifies the HTTP timeout in seconds.
 Optional.
 Defaults to 2 seconds.
 - `-silent` (optional): If provided, only prints vulnerable domains without any additional output.
 Optional.